jimbobding/Bar-Hop-UK/readme.md

 1. Images on the landing page that are not attached to bootstrap cards appear out of focus on iPhone and Ipad.
 2. Certain Images on the Bootstrap card do not show although the ALT description does show up.
 (This was on safari browser)
 3. My modal email pop up would not stay on the page on smaller devices.
-4. on Edge widows 8.1 the colour on teh about section did not show up.
+4. on Edge widows 8.1 the colour on the about section did not show up.